wp-plugins/zedity/readme.txt

 * **Top Quality Assistance**: we love what we do and we're always willing to help.
 Even if you're not ready to upgrade to the Premium version, which comes with many benefits, including priority assistance, no worries: we offer free technical assistance to free users as well!
 Yes, that's true.
 If you encounter a problem, just [submit a ticket](http://zedity.com/support) and we will get back to you.
 We also reply to the questions on the forums, with a lower priority though: so, if you happen to wait for a few hours, please refrain from thinking that we don't want to help and consider that we also happen to eat and sleep... :)

->Zedity is already available in multiple languages already:
+>Zedity is already available in multiple languages:
 **Czech**,  **English**, **French**, **German**, **Greek**, **Indonesian**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.
 Isn't your language available yet?
 Be the first to translate Zedity into your language to [enter the "Hall of Fame" and get rewarded too!](http://zedity.com/translate/)